crosstheages/public-data/patch-notes.md

 - Profile
   - Avatar of the corresponding card is now correctly given on acquisition through crafting.

+## 0.2.6d Hotfix 2

+`2022-11-20 14:00 UTC`

+Changes

+- Duels
+  - AFK and Early Surrender leave penalty is now capped at 15 minutes and reset daily.
+  - Coin toss bad luck protection now goes up to 90/10 odds from 75/25.
+Still based on yours and oppononent's last 10 games.

+Fixes

+- Duels
+  - Matchmaking rating first widening duration can no longer be wrongly reduced.

 ## 0.2.6d Hotfix 1